DrugPilot: LLM-based Parameterized Reasoning Agent for Drug Discovery: Methods

+\paragraph{Fine-Tuning} We fine-tuned a series of small-scale LLMs on TCDD using LoRA \cite{lora}, including Meta-Llama-3.1-8B-Instruct \cite{llama3_1}, Meta-Llama-3-8B-Instruct \cite{llama3}, Mistral-Nemo-Instruct-2407 \cite{mistral}, Gemma-2-9B-it \cite{team2024gemma}, Qwen2-7B-Instruct \cite{qwen2}, DeepSeek-LLM-7B-Chat \cite{deepseek-llm}, DeepSeek-R1-Distill-Llama-8B \cite{deepseek-r1} and Llama-3-Groq-8B-Tool-Use (\url{https://groq.com/introducing-llama-3-groq-tool-use-models.}).
+We use the open-source dataset glaive\_toolcall (\url{https://huggingface.co/datasets/glaiveai/glaive-function-calling-v2.}) to improve the general tool-calling capabilities of the LLMs.
+And we divided our TCDD into training, validation, and testing subsets at a ratio of 8:1:1 to enhance LLMs' specialized capabilities in drug-related tool calling and evaluated their performance.
+Details of the hyperparameter settings employed during fine-tuning is recorded in Appendix~\ref{app:fine-tuning}.

-For each task, the LLM generates an action input, information required to call the tools, in JSON format.
+\paragraph{Evaluation Process} For each task, the LLM generates an action input, information required to call the tools, in JSON format.
 Given that hallucination remains a challenge for LLMs, especially in tool calling, we evaluate their responses in two aspects: tool selection and parameter extraction.
 According to this, we report two accuracy metrics: function accuracy (\textbf{Acc.F}) and parameter accuracy (\textbf{Acc.P}).
 Additionally, detailed calculation formulas are shown in Appendix \ref{app:acc_formula}.

-Figure \ref{fig:evaluation_process} shows the step-by-step evaluation process of the LLM response, namely the action input.
+Fig.\ref{fig:evaluationandpmpcase}a shows the step-by-step evaluation process of the LLM response, namely the action input.
 First, the action input undergoes function evaluation, where the tool name is extracted and verified.
 Once the tool name is correct, the function parameters are parsed and undergo parameter evaluation.
 This step verifies whether all required parameters are present and that no unexpected parameter is included.
 Finally, each parameter value is inspected to confirm its correctness and integrity.
-Only when all these checks are successfully completed is the tool calling deemed valid.
+Only when all these checks are completed is the tool calling deemed valid.
+The two parts of the evaluation correspond respectively to function accuracy and parameter accuracy in the final results.
 In addition, the maximum allowable execution time for an individual query is set to 120s; any response that exceeds this threshold is directly determined erroneous.